filecoin-project/filecoin-docs/content/en/basics/how-retrieval-works/basic-retrieval/index.md

 * `-o` is an optional flag that tells Lassie where to write the output to.
 If you don't specify a file, it will append `.car` to your CID and use that as the output file name.

-  If you specify `-`, as in our above example, the output will be written to stdout so it can be piped to another command, such as go-car, or redirected to a file.
+If you specify `-`, as in our above example, the output will be written to `stdout` so it can be piped to another command, such as `go-car`, or redirected to a file.

 * `<CID>/path/to/content` is the CID of the content you want to retrieve, and an optional path to a specific file within that content.

-  A CID is always necessary and if you don't specify a path, Lassie will attempt to download the entire content.
-If you specify a path, Lassie will only download that specific file, or if it is a directory, the entire directory and its contents.
+A CID is always necessary and, if you don't specify a path, Lassie will attempt to download the entire content.
+If you specify a path, Lassie will only download that specific file or, if it is a directory, the entire directory and its contents.

 ##### go-car CLI usage